 Dangerous aspects: contains enough poison to kill up to 20 people.

 The blue-ringed octopus is a beautiful and deadly species of small octopus that lives in tide pools in the Pacific and Indian Oceans.
 They are easily recognizable due to their yellow skin and blue and black rings.
 Their normal prey is crabs, shrimp, and other small animals.

 Scientists have classified them as one of the world’s most dangerous animals.
 If stung, one can expect to experience total body paralysis, which may result in drowning if stung in deep enough water.
 This potentially deadly side effect is caused by tetrodotoxin, a catastrophic chemical when it comes into contact with humans.
 As of now, there is no known antivenom.

 Dangerous aspects: contains enough venom to kill up to 60 people.

 This notoriously dangerous jellyfish often tops the list of the most dangerous sea creatures in the world.
 It is believed that there are 51 different species of box jellyfish.
 While it might not look threatening, its sting is life-threatening.
 The sting of the Chironex fleckeri can result in death in less than five minutes.
-Unlike some jellyfish, the box jellyfish can swim, this means they’re capable of hunting for prey and can move through the ocean at a quicker pace.
+Unlike some jellyfish, the box jellyfish can swim, which means they’re capable of hunting for prey and can move through the ocean at a quicker pace.
 When a tentacle of this fearsome creature touches the skin, venomous nematocysts attach to the body and cause excruciating pain.